 I reblogged “A Short History of Dance in my Life” which describes my entry into this strange new land but not the origins of the international path which I was suddenly following.

 Connecting dance to place started for me in France.
 I actually cannot remember how I first started looking intensively and extensively at French dance.
 Being enthralled with Paris and every French sight/taste/nuance, which was all fairly new to me, certainly helped.
-I was presenting a range of performing arts at the KiMo Theater in Albuquerque NM AND in the process meeting and being guided by the NYC contemporary dance sophisticates and international travelers AND French dance was hot at the time.
+I was presenting a range of performing arts at the KiMo Theater in Albuquerque New Mexico and in the process meeting and being guided by the NYC contemporary dance sophisticates and international travelers and French dance was hot at the time.

 It was magical.
 Paris is a very special place in all ways and what a grand thing, to be sitting at a sidewalk café with your cigarettes and café au lait or wine, gazing just over there at the Eiffel Tower and listening to the elegant sounds of the French language all around.
 Increasingly the talk was of dance…contemporary dance treasured and supported by the French government.
 Imagine that!